skyreflectedinmirrors/spyJac/docs/overview.rst

 .. math::
     \mathcal{J}_{i,j} = \frac{\partial f_i}{\partial \Phi_j}

-The full set of equations solved by pyJac are available in the supplimental derivations_, while more details on version 2 of pyJac can be found in our upcoming paper_
+The full set of equations solved by pyJac are available in the supplimental derivations_, while more details on version 2 of pyJac can be found in the published paper_

 .. _derivations: https://arxiv.org/src/1809.01029v1/anc/derivations.pdf
 .. _paper: https://arxiv.org/abs/1809.01029